GENERAL MEMBERSHIP INFORMATION

 FF / RC COORDINATION

 Saturday is usually the only day where we may have FF and RC planes in the same airspace.
-The general flying schedule will be as follows: RC will fly in the morning until 1:00 p.m. and FF will fly thereafter.
+The general flying schedule is as follows: RC will fly in the morning until 1:00 p.m. and FF will fly thereafter.
 This is usually how we prefer to do it.
 However, this is only a guideline and any aircraft may fly at any time.
 When a FF plane is up during a morning RC session, the FF plane will have the right of way.
 We have not had any collisions of note so far, but with our growing membership they are inevitable.

 RETRIEVAL OF MODELS